lILogit/Observio/README.md

 **EventOps Flow** is a modular **EventOps / DataOps** framework that connects data ingestion, normalization, enrichment, and automation into a single developer-friendly pipeline.

-This **Local Store Edition** replaces remote DBs with **DuckDB + Parquet** files for fast analytics and zero-config persistence — ideal for prototyping, local testing, or edge deployments.
+This **Local Store Edition** for fast analytics and zero-config persistence — ideal for prototyping, local testing, or edge deployments.

 ---